senaonp/textShift/README.md

 ## feature wishlist
 - cipher types:
-  - for every stepped sequence s, shift the characters in the stepped sequence (repeat until step is out of list range)
-  - for every stepped sequence s, multiply the characters in the stepped sequence (repeat until step is out of list range)
   - for every set of characters of size x, shift the specified character indices in each set
   - for every set of characters of size x, multiply the specified character indices in each set
   - substitution swap 2 characters within text